 Before any READ or WRITE commands can be issued to a bank in the LPDDR SDRAM, a row in that bank must be opened.
-This is accomplished by the ACTIVE command (see Figure 10): BA0 and BA1 select the bank, and the address inputs select the row to be activated.
+This is accomplished by the ACTIVE command: BA0 and BA1 select the bank, and the address inputs select the row to be activated.
 More than one bank can be active at any time.